1cbyc/domain_ip_grab/README.md

 i am updating this anyways, it's been 4 years. let me make this work!

-Well, with the current fix i have done.
+Well, with the current fix i have done. anyone would be able to use this from a web page instead of